 The College Preparatory Program (CPP), another SATORP initiative, invites gifted Saudi students to complete engineering and finance degrees at leading British, American and Saudi universities.
 The aim is to accept all successful graduates of SATORP’s education and training programs at the Jubail refinery.

-In November 2013, SATORP launched the first session of Vocational College Graduate (VCG) with a recruitment of 25 Nationals part time trained for 9 month with IFPtraining, The second session took place in March 2014 and the third one started in July 2015.
+In November 2013, SATORP launched the first session of Vocational College Graduate (VCG) with a recruitment of 25 Nationals that received part-time training for 9 months with IFPtraining.
+The second session took place in March 2014 and the third one started in July 2015.

-Before the startup of SATORP Refinery, initial trainings for the different units and different jobs were implemented, As the refinery is now fully operational, an Operations training center has been created.
+Before the startup of SATORP Refinery, initial trainings for the different units and different jobs were implemented.
+As the refinery is now fully operational, an Operation training center has been created.
 Since its creation in November 2014, the training center has trained over 200 operators for all units and job positions (shift supervisor, boardman, lead operator and field operator).